openenergymonitor/emontx4/docs/emontx4_emonbase_install.md

 - The emonBase can receive data from the emonTx4 either via 433 MHz radio or if near by via wired USB connection.
 - If near by, the emonBase can be powered by the emonVs USB-C cable.
 - Alternatively a separate USB-C power supply will be required if located elsewhere.
-- Before powering up the emonBase, you may want to enable SSH an pre-configure your WiFi details on the SD card first.
+- Before powering up the emonBase, you may want to enable SSH and pre-configure your WiFi details on the SD card first.
 See [emonSD: before bootup SSH & WiFi configuration](../emonsd/download.md).

 ## 5. emonBase setup

 - **If the emonBase is powered up without Ethernet connected it will create a Wi-Fi Access Point** called `emonsd`.
 Connect to this using password `emonsd2022`.
 Browse the IP address [http://192.168.42.1](http://192.168.42.1) and follow the setup wizard to connect the device to your local Wi-Fi network.
 - **Once connected via Wi-Fi or Ethernet** the base-station can be accessed via [http://emonpi](http://emonpi) or [http://emonpi.local](http://emonpi.local).
-If you are unable to locate the emonBase via this hostname, try using a network scanner app such as ['Fing'](https://play.google.com/store/apps/details?id=com.overlook.android.fing&hl=en_GB&gl=US) or ['Network Analyser'](https://play.google.com/store/apps/details?id=net.techet.netanalyzerlite.an&hl=en_GB&gl=US) to list the IP addresses of devices on your network.
+If you are unable to locate the emonBase via this hostname, try using a network scanner app such as ['Fing'](https://play.google.com/store/apps/details?id=com.overlook.android.fing&hl=en_GB&gl=US) or ['Network Analyser'](https://play.google.com/store/apps/details?id=net.techet.netanalyzerlite.an&hl=en_GB&gl=US) to list the IP addresses of devices on your network or check the device list on your router.
-- **The emonBase should now present the emoncms login screen.** Create a local account and login.
+- **The emonBase should now present the emoncms login screen.** Create a local account, save the password and login.
 - **Configure inputs by navigating to Setup > Inputs.** The emonTx4 will pop up here automatically under the emonTx4_xx node name.
 If you have connected the emonTx4 to the emonBase directly via USB it will appear twice, first under the emonTx4_xx node name corresponding to data received over radio and second under the 'emonTx4' node name corresponding to data received directly over USB.
 You may wish to disable the radio link at this point.

 ```{note}